-TEXTBOOK AND REQUIRED MATERIALS: The recommended text we use is Giancoli, Physics for Scientists and Engineers, 4th edition (Pearson Prentice Hall), and is available with the Student Access Code to facilitate logging on to MasteringPhysics.com to complete homework assignments.
+TEXTBOOK AND NECESSARY MATERIALS: The recommended text we use is Giancoli, Physics for Scientists and Engineers, 4th edition (Pearson Prentice Hall), and is available with the Student Access Code to facilitate logging on to MasteringPhysics.com to complete homework assignments.
 If you choose not to purchase the text, you will still be responsible for purchasing the Student Access Code for access to MasteringPhysics.com to complete online homework assignments.
 Various forms of this text are available, including traditional hardcover, looseleaf and e-text.
-Also note that legally free e-texts are posted for students use at www.openstax.org.
+Also note that other types of introductory physics textbooks are posted legally free for student use at www.openstax.org.

-BLACKBOARD: Most of the course administration will be done via Blackboard.
+BLACKBOARD: Nearly all of the course administration will be done via Blackboard.